adrelanos/aeternity-wiki/Wiki-Guidelines-&-To-Do's.md

 Markdown & Syntax:
 * you can jump right in and edit if you see a mistake or something that looks weird (these are valid contributions to the wiki bounty)
+* make sure you use relative links wherever possible! eg. if you want to refer to the "Understanding æternity" page, you can use `[[Understanding æternity|Understanding-Aeternity]]`

 **When editing anything, please always comment your changes in the edit message.**